Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 ## A. Extracting Observables

 The experimental procedure for cooling in [19] is the same as those used by [55] (to optimise optical transfer of atoms) and [56] (RF spectroscopy sensitivity).
-Images acquired and used in both the conventional and singleshot techniques are presented in Table V.
+Images acquired and used in both the conventional and single-shot techniques are presented in Table V.

 \begin{tabular}{c|l|c}
 \hline Frame Types & \multicolumn{1}{|c|} { Use in Experiment } & Imaging Procedure \\